-If you’re struggling about where to go for your next vacation, the answer is easy: Hawaii.
+If you’re struggling with where to go for your next vacation, the answer is easy: Hawaii.

-North America’s paradise, each of the islands that make up this state offers unique experiences like scuba diving The Cathedrals around Lanai, which can only be found in Hawaii.
+North America’s paradise, each of the islands that make up Hawaii offers unique experiences like scuba diving The Cathedrals around Lanai.

 A true tropical paradise, Hawaii has everything you could ever dream of needing, and you don’t even have to leave the country to experience it!

-If you’re still not convinced, check out these reasons for why Hawaii should be your next vacation destination.
+If you’re still not convinced, read on to discover why Hawaii should be your next vacation destination.

 There’s no doubt that if you’ve seen pictures of any of Hawaii’s islands, you know it’s gorgeous.
-Due to the many microclimates on the islands, Hawaii has dozens of different landscapes, all waiting for you to explore.
+Due to the many microclimates on the islands, Hawaii has dozens of different landscapes waiting for you to explore.

-There is an actively erupting volcano, Kilauea, and also mountains where you can experience snowfall.
+There is an actively erupting volcano, Kilauea, and mountains where you can experience snowfall.